Skip to Main Content

 • Limit punctuation marks

 NOTE: Strategies to highlight a particular point during your presentation include capitalizing text, bolding text, or using a bright [but readable] color to contrast against the regular text.
+For example, use red text to emphasize a warning or green text to indicate the need to move forward on something.
 It's also appropriate to use italics to convey a direct quote.
-However, follow the general rule that less is more; use short declarative statements or as few words as possible to convey the meaning of what you are saying.
-Unlike research papers, presentation slides do not have to adhere to strict sentence grammar and paragraph rules.
+However, follow the general rule that less is more.
+Use short declarative statements or as few words as possible to convey the meaning of what you are saying.
+Remember that presentation slides do not have to adhere to strict sentence structure or grammar rules.

 Additional Advice